chainguard-dev/edu/content/chainguard/administration/cloudevents/pull-events-recorder/index.md

 toc: true
 ---

 When you interact with certain Chainguard resources, it will emit [CloudEvents](/chainguard/administration/cloudevents/events-reference/) that you or an application can subscribe to.
-This allows you to do things like receive alerts when a new repository is created in your organization's registry or learn when your organization's private Images are being downloaded.
+This allows you to do things like receive alerts when a new repository is created in your organization's registry or learn when a user downloads one or more of your organization's private Images.

 This tutorial is meant to serve as a companion to the [CloudEvents recorder](https://github.com/chainguard-dev/platform-examples/tree/main/event-recorder) example application.
 It will guide you through setting up infrastructure to listen to Chainguard Image pull events and store them in BigQuery for later analysis.